-(Explain if the local board will provide Core or Intensive services based on community need and/or State criteria)
+(Explain if the local board will provide career or training services based on community need and/or State criteria)

-The Greater Nebraska Workforce Investment Board does not contemplate delivering core or intensive services.
+The Greater Nebraska Workforce Development Board does not contemplate delivering career or training services.
 These activities shall be provided through the One Stop system by the One Stop operator, One Stop partners, or contractual service providers.

-(Describe in detail the type and availability of intensive services and how they will be delivered to adults and dislocated workers who qualify.
+(Describe in detail the type and availability of training services and how they will be delivered to adults and dislocated workers who qualify.
 As part of the Case Management process, local areas are encouraged to utilize "The Self-Sufficiency Standard for Nebraska" data prepared for the Nebraska Appleseed Center for Law in the Public Interest)

-Intensive services shall be available to eligible adults, and dislocated workers through the One Stop delivery system which may be provided directly through the One Stop operator(s) or through contracts with service providers which may include public, private for profit, and private non-profit organizations approved by the Greater Nebraska Workforce Investment Board.
+Training services shall be available to eligible adults, and dislocated workers through the One Stop delivery system which may be provided directly through the One Stop operator(s) or through contracts with service providers which may include public, private for profit, and private non-profit organizations approved by the Greater Nebraska Workforce Development Board.

-The Greater Nebraska Workforce Investment area will provide the following intensive services:
+The Greater Nebraska Workforce Development area will provide the following training services:

-Intensive Service Service Description Assessment and/or Comprehensive and specialized assessment of the skill levels Individual and service needs of adults and dislocated workers.
-Diagnostic Employment Plan testing and use of other assessment tools and in depth Development interviewing and evaluation to identify employment barriers • and appropriate employment goals.
+Training Service Service Description Assessment and/or Individual Employment Plan Development Comprehensive and specialized assessment of the skill levels and service needs of adults and dislocated workers.
+Diagnostic testing and use of other assessment tools and in depth interviewing and evaluation to identify employment barriers and appropriate employment goals.
 Development of participant employment plan to identify appropriate achievement objectives, and appropriate combination of services for the participant to achieve employment goals.
-Counseling Group and individual counseling services.
-Includes career planning.
-Internship Formal opportunity to examine or investigate employment at • private, for-profit worksites.
-Out of Area Job Reimbursement (according to local plan and policies) for Search Assistance expenses incurred by a customer seeking suitable employment or reemployment.
+Internship Formal opportunity to examine or investigate employment at private, forprofit worksites.
+Out of Area Job Search Assistance Reimbursement (according to local plan and policies) for expenses incurred by a customer seeking suitable employment or reemployment.
 Customers must be seeking employment within the United States and cannot be reasonably expected to find satisfactory employment within the commuting area.
-Prevocational Short-term prevocational services including development of Services learning skills, communication skills, interviewing skills, punctuality, personal maintenance skills and professional conduct to prepare individuals for unsubsidized employment or training.
-Relocation Reimbursement (according to local plan and policies) of Assistance customer's reasonable and necessary expenses incurred in moving to another locality to accept employment.
-Work Experience A planned, structured learning experience that takes place in a • workplace for a limited period of time and may be paid or unpaid, as appropriate.
+Prevocational Services Short-term prevocational services including development of learning skills, communication skills, interviewing skills, punctuality, personal maintenance skills and professional conduct to prepare individuals for unsubsidized employment or training.
+Work Experience A planned, structured learning experience that takes place in a workplace for a limited period of time and may be paid or unpaid, as appropriate.
 A work experience workplace may be in the private for profit sector, the non-profit sector, or the public sector.
 Labor standards apply in any work experience where an employee/employer relationship, as defined by the Fair Labor Standards Act, exists.
-Case Management The provisions of a client centered approach in the delivery of 5 services designed to prepare and coordinate comprehensive employment plans, such as service strategies, for participants to ensure access to necessary workforce investment activities and supportive services, using, where feasible, computer based technologies; and to provide job and career counseling during program participation and after job placement.
-Basic Skills/English Services for participants who need basic skills (reading and as a Second math) and/or English as a second language prior to beginning a Language Only training service.
-This service alone will not result in credit for a credential or certificate. ן נובטבוונומו טו נפו נווונמופ.
+Basic Skills/English as a Second Language Only Services for participants who need basic skills (reading and math) and/or English as a second language prior to beginning a training service.
+This service alone will not result in credit for a credential or certificate.
+Incumbent Worker Training Training provided to workers currently attached to the employer but are in need to retraining or skill upgrade in order to stay employed with the current employer.
+Formal training with incumbent workers to improve on current skills and obtain new skills needed for the work being performed within the selected industry.
+Transitional Jobs Subsidized time limited work experience for individuals with barriers to employment who are chronically unemployed or have an inconsistent work history.
+Transitional jobs are combined with comprehensive employment and supportive services, and are designed to establish a work history, demonstrate success in the workplace, and develop the skills that lead to entry into and retention in unsubsidized employment.